Composer / Performer / Educator / Writer

 Yuwen's music encompasses a wide range of expression that may seem outwardly contradictory.
 It's serious yet playful, cold yet caring, calculated yet full of surprise.
 It's for the non-musician as much as it's for the musician.

 Analogous contradictions can be found in Yuwen's lifestyle and artistic outlook.
 He leads a largely secluded life of study, yet his music brims with humanity and transparency of process.
 And despite his mania for studying other eras and cultures, Yuwen doesn't believe one should have to study his music to enjoy it.
-Once asked by a fellow composer if he considered this ironic, Yuwen responded, "Not at all — I see myself as doing all of the hard work so that my listeners don't have to."
+Once asked by a fellow composer if he considered this ironic, Yuwen responded, "Not at all — I see myself as doing all of the hard work so that you don't have to."

 Music